RudiBoshoff/chess/README.md

 12. loading  (YAML): not done
 13. stalemate (maybe): not done

-Extras to possibly implement:\n
+Extras to possibly implement:

-14. coloured console text (black pieces/ invalid moves/ check etc.): not done\n
+14. coloured console text (black pieces/ invalid moves/ check etc.): not done

 15. match replays (turn for turn playback with sleep): not done